 - 5th Banishing Smite, Cone of Cold

 The Hexblade mixes martial characteristics with arcane characteristics and thus provides a large amount of role-play potential.

-Thinking about the option of having a classic pact agreement like other warlock types is interesting but having the Hexblade powers suddenly manifest in a heroic fighter a the right time seems equally as interesting.
+Thinking about the option of having a classic pact agreement like other warlock types is interesting, but having the Hexblade powers suddenly manifest in a heroic fighter at the right time seems equally as interesting.

 This allows the character to follow the path of a devoted worshipper like a paladin or cleric or take the spontaneous freewill approach like a sorcerer.

 If the goal is to build an optimized Hexblade Warlock, there are a few important choices to make.
 First, focus on Charisma and Constitution.

 These will improve almost all of the class abilities and help you live longer in close combat.
 Tieflings make great races to start with for their bonus to the Constitution.